- Home

 Form of Government: Semi Presidential Republic

-- Ministry of Planning, Finance and Blue Economy
+- Mrs. Neusa Raquel Costa Lima, Head of the Asset Management Department at the Ministry of Planning, Finance and the Blue Economy

 Sierra Leone